maahibatra/Task-Genie/README.md

 ```bash
 npm start
 ```
-- The app will be available at a localhost specified in the terminal.
+- The app will be available at a http://localhost:3000.

 ## HAVE FUN!!!!